 Throughout, our analysis relies heavily on the distinction between hand-to-mouth and unconstrained households.
 That distinction arises endogenously in conventional HANK models.
-It is also central to Two-Agent New Keynesian (TANK) models, though in the latter it is introduced in a rather stark way.3 While the tractability and transparency of TANK models is generally viewed as an advantage relative to conventional HANK models, it is not clear that they can capture well the aggregate implications of the latter.
+It is also central to two-agent New Keynesian (TANK) models, though in the latter it is introduced in a rather stark way.3 Although the tractability and transparency of TANK models are generally viewed as advantages relative to conventional HANK models, it is not clear that the former can capture well the aggregate implications of the latter.
 This motivates a key objective of our analysis, namely, the evaluation of the ability of TANK models to approximate the aggregate equilibrium dynamics generated by HANK models.

-To be clear, we are not the first to compare the properties of a baseline HANK model to those of simpler, more tractable frameworks.4 The key difference lies in the particular approach we adopt, which stresses the differential behavior of hand-to-mouth vs unconstrained households.
+To be clear, we are not the first to compare the properties of a baseline HANK model to those of simpler, more tractable frameworks.4 The key difference lies in the particular approach we adopt, which stresses the differential behavior of hand-to-mouth versus unconstrained households.
 It is in that sense that we analyze the properties of HANK models through the lens of their TANK counterparts, thus motivating our title.
 We believe this provides an interesting and useful perspective to understanding the mechanisms at work in HANK models.

 Our analysis starts by laying out a HANK model that we use as a baseline throughout the paper.
 Our baseline HANK model describes an economy with a continuum of households subject to idiosyncratic income shocks.
 All households have access to two assets: bonds and stocks.
-Bonds are fully liquid, while stocks are fully or partly illiquid.
-Holdings of the two assets are subject to constraints: a borrowing constraint in the case of bonds, a non-negativity constraint in the case of stocks.
+Bonds are fully liquid, whereas stocks are fully or partly illiquid.
+Holdings of the two assets are subject to constraints: a borrowing constraint in the case of bonds, a nonnegativity constraint in the case of stocks.

 We view the presence of idiosyncratic income shocks (in the absence of complete markets) as a defining feature of HANK models, relative to tractable models like RANK or TANK.
-It is also a main factor behind its nontrivial equilibrium dynamics, since it gives rise to a time-varying wealth distribution which becomes an infinite-dimensional state variable.
-Other features of our baseline HANK model, including the presence of binding borrowing constraints
+It is also a main factor behind its nontrivial equilibrium dynamics, because it gives rise to a time-varying wealth distribution that becomes an infinite-dimensional state variable.
+By way of contrast, we define a tractable model as one that abstracts from the presence of idiosyncratic income risk, assuming instead a small number of household types.
+For each type, a time-invariant set of households that are identical, both ex ante and ex post, is assumed.
+The equilibrium conditions of such tractable models, linearized around a steady state, can be solved analytically, arguably rendering them more suitable for use in the classroom or for communication with policy makers.